OpenDSA/OpenDSA/RST/source/Sorting/Quicksort.rst

 So perhaps a different divide and conquer strategy might turn out to be more efficient?

-:dfn:`Quicksort` is aptly named because, when properly implemented, it is the fastest known general-purpose in-memory sorting algorithm in the average case.
+:term:`Quicksort` is aptly named because, when properly implemented, it is the fastest known general-purpose in-memory sorting algorithm in the average case.
 It does not require the extra array needed by Mergesort, so it is